kiyon21/EthGlobal2023/README.md

 # ATTENTION:
-TO RUN OUR APPLICATION, YOU NEED TO HAVE YOUR OWN OPEN AI API KEY.
-We commented out our own API key due to the fact that OPEN AI will deactivate our link when posted on a public repo.
+TO RUN OUR APPLICATION, YOU NEED TO HAVE YOUR OWN OPEN-AI API KEY.
+We commented out our own API key due to the fact that OPEN-AI will deactivate our link when posted on a public repo.
 Thank you for your understanding.
 Happy coding!
+In the master branch under src/components/form.js there is a const API_KEY variable, that is where your OPEN-AI API key should go.

 ## Key Features